cleesmith/keys2text_proxy/README.md

 - **Free and Open-source forever**
   Keys2Text Proxy is a Python FastAPI based app that is free and open-sourced.<br>
-  After all, it only exists because of the AI providers and their APIs.
+  This technology relies on two key foundations: the essential infrastructure provided by AI companies and their APIs, along with innovative writing tools like novelcrafter that help bring these capabilities to life.

 - **Full OpenAI API Compatibility**
   Mimics OpenAI's endpoints and request/response formats, but only the text-based chat completion endpoints.<br>